Germanium: Germanium and health

 Germanium is not considered essential to the health of plants or animals.
 Germanium in the environment has little or no health impact.
 This is primarily because it usually occurs only as a trace element in ores and carbonaceous materials, and the various industrial and electronic applications involve very small quantities that are not likely to be ingested.
 For similar reasons, end-use germanium has little impact on the environment as a biohazard.
 Some reactive intermediate compounds of germanium are poisonous (see precautions, below).

 Germanium supplements, made from both organic and inorganic germanium, have been marketed as an alternative medicine capable of treating leukemia and lung cancer.
 There is, however, no medical evidence of benefit; some evidence suggests that such supplements are actively harmful.
-U.S. Food and Drug Administration research has concluded that inorganic germanium, when used as a nutritional supplement, "presents potential human health hazard".
+U.S. Food and Drug Administration (FDA) research has concluded that inorganic germanium, when used as a nutritional supplement, "presents potential human health hazard".

 Some germanium compounds have been administered by alternative medical practitioners as non-FDA-allowed injectable solutions.
 Soluble inorganic forms of germanium used at first, notably the citrate-lactate salt, resulted in some cases of renal dysfunction, hepatic steatosis, and peripheral neuropathy in individuals using them over a long term.
 Plasma and urine germanium concentrations in these individuals, several of whom died, were several orders of magnitude greater than endogenous levels.
 A more recent organic form, beta-carboxyethylgermanium sesquioxide (propagermanium), has not exhibited the same spectrum of toxic effects.

 Certain compounds of germanium have low toxicity to mammals, but have toxic effects against certain bacteria.

 Precautions for chemically reactive germanium compounds

 While use of germanium itself does not require precautions, some of germanium's artificially produced compounds are quite reactive and present an immediate hazard to human health on exposure.
-For example, germanium chloride and germane (GeH4) are a liquid and gas, respectively, that can be very irritating to the eyes, skin, lungs, and throat.
+For example, Germanium tetrachloride and germane (GeH4) are a liquid and gas, respectively, that can be very irritating to the eyes, skin, lungs, and throat.